AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395ww.md

 #### Payment for Long-Term Care Hospital Services ####

 Pub.
 L. 110–173, title I, §114(c), Dec.
 29, 2007, 121 Stat.
 2502, as amended by Pub.
 L. 111–5, div.
 B, title IV, §4302(a), Feb.
 17, 2009, 123 Stat.
 495; Pub.
 L. 111–148, title III, §3106(a), title X, §10312(a), Mar.
 23, 2010, 124 Stat.
-418, 943, provided that:
+418, 943; Pub.
+L. 113–67, div.
+B, title II, §1206(b)(1)(A), (B), Dec.
+26, 2013, 127 Stat.
+1203, provided that:

-“(1) Delay in application of 25 percent patient threshold payment adjustment.—The Secretary [of Health and Human Services] shall not apply, for cost reporting periods beginning on or after July 1, 2007, for a 5-year period—
+“(1) Delay in application of 25 percent patient threshold payment adjustment.—The Secretary [of Health and Human Services] shall not apply, for cost reporting periods beginning on or after July 1, 2007,— [sic]

-“(A) section 412.536 of title 42, Code of Federal Regulations, or any similar provision, to freestanding long-term care hospitals or to a long-term care hospital, or satellite facility, that as of December 29, 2007, was co-located with an entity that is a provider-based, off-campus location of a subsection (d) hospital which did not provide services payable under section 1886(d) of the Social Security Act [42 U.S.C.
+“(A) for a 9-year period, section 412.536 of title 42, Code of Federal Regulations, or any similar provision, to freestanding long-term care hospitals or to a long-term care hospital, or satellite facility, that as of December 29, 2007, was co-located with an entity that is a provider-based, off-campus location of a subsection (d) hospital which did not provide services payable under section 1886(d) of the Social Security Act [42 U.S.C.
 1395ww(d)] at the off-campus location; and

 “(B) such section or section 412.534 of title 42, Code of Federal Regulations, or any similar provisions, to a long-term care hospital identified by the amendment made by section 4417(a) of the Balanced Budget Act of 1997 (Public Law 105–33) [amending this section and enacting provisions set out as a note under this section].